 If applicable, describe how the Federal production tax credit (PTC) established pursuant to Section 45 of the U.S. Internal Revenue Code would apply to the Facility or resource and for what duration.

+If applicable, describe how the Federal investment tax credit (ITC) established pursuant to Section 48 of the U.S. Internal Revenue Code would apply to the resource with respect to Bidder’s proposal, including whether Bidder has taken the ITC.

 Describe any other awards, grants, special tax treatment or credits, or subsidies that are or may be available to the Facility.
 Describe the subsidies, identify any critical schedule deadlines, and indicate the anticipated likelihood of Bidder and/or the Facility receiving such subsidies.

 Explicitly identify the economic and other impacts to the resource in the event that any applicable award, grant, special tax treatment or credit, or subsidy is not received.